How many units and phases will be developed on Cleveland Avenue Homes?

 Will all families be relocated at once?
 Will there be assistance to families going through relocation?

 - Not all families will be relocated at once.
 Families will be relocated in phases as the new housing is built.
 Each phase will involve the relocation of approximately 50 families from Cleveland Avenue Homes.
 The CNI plan allows for a “build-first” site.
 That means that one phase of housing could be built before any of the existing buildings would need to be demolished.
-It is projected that phases will come online approximately once per year starting in 2023, so there will be new housing for families to move into throughout the process.
+It is projected that phases will come online approximately once per year starting in early 2024, so there will be new housing for families to move into throughout the process.

 - All families will have access to family supports and relocation assistance from Urban Strategies, Inc. (USI).
 Families will meet with their mobility specialists to determine what is the best relocation strategy for their family.
 There will be a range of options and information.
 Together with Urban Strategies Mobility Specialists, families will be able to make the best decision for their family.

 Will there be local participation with General Contractors and Subcontractors?

 - The development team is dedicated to hiring local and minority general contractors and subcontractors.
 The HUD Section 3 program requires that recipients of certain HUD financial assistance, to the greatest extent possible, provide training, employment, contracting and other economic opportunities to low- and very low-income persons, especially recipients of government assistance for housing, and to businesses that provide economic opportunities to low- and very low-income persons.